elpopes/WeUnion/README.md

 ### Rights

-A right is determined by members.
+(This will be a bonus feature) A right is determined by members.
 Any member can declare a right and all members can vote to establish that right.
 Once a right is established it becomes a part of the union's embedded constitution and can only be rescinded by vote.

 ### Grievances